MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/talking-points.md

 author: lavanyakr01
 ms.author: lavanyakr
 manager: shujoshi
-ms.custom:
-topic-status: Drafting
 ---
 # Know conversation starters for your customers

 > [!IMPORTANT]
 > Talking points will be deprecated from August 2022.
-After the feature is deprecated, you’ll stop getting talking point suggestions on the contact's page.
-We recommend that you use LinkedIn Sales Navigator to get suggestions based on your contact's LinkedIn activities.
+After the feature is deprecated, you’ll stop getting talking point suggestions on the contact and lead pages.
+You can use LinkedIn Sales Navigator to get suggestions based on your contact's LinkedIn activities.
 For more information on what you get with the integration, see [View and work with LinkedIn Sales Navigator controls on forms](../linkedin/view-sales-navigator-forms.md).
 Contact your administrator if LinkedIn Sales Navigator is not integrated in your environment.

 Use talking points to automatically identify conversation starters of your customers before you interact with them.

 ## License and role requirements

 | Requirement type | You must have |
 |-----------------------|---------|
 | **License** | Dynamics 365 Sales Premium <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |